 Fort Worth Drug Crime Lawyer

 Drug offenses are one of the most common criminal charges in the United States.
-Even if you have no intent to use a drug, you can be charged simply for having an illegal substance in your possession, in fact, you can be charged for owning drug paraphernalia such as scales, syringes, or pipes, even if no drugs were found.
+Even if you have no intent to use a drug, you can be charged simply for having an illegal substance in your possession.
+In fact, you can be charged for owning drug paraphernalia such as scales, syringes, or pipes, even if no drugs were found.
 Fortunately, you have the right to legal counsel.
-Exercise this right and protect your freedom.
+Exercise this right and protect your freedom in Texas.

 As a Fort Worth drug crime lawyer, my goal is to get my clients’ drug cases dismissed, if possible, and keep their records clean.
 A conviction for a drug offense can have long-lasting consequences, leading to imprisonment, fines, and mandatory drug treatment.
 I have helped numerous people fight off drug charges, including high school and college students who could have been expelled from school if convicted.
 No matter the severity of your charges, I am confident in my ability to use my experience as a prosecutor, defense attorney, and judge, and my skill as a trial lawyer to defend your constitutional rights.